lx4r/chames/README.md

 ## Features
 - sends you notification emails when a game is available for a specific price or cheaper with informations about the seller (after sending that email the alert for this game is disabled and can be enabled again from the overview page)
-- overview website for adding and deleting games
+- an overview website for adding and deleting games

 ## Requirements
 - PHP >= 5.4.0